 Keeping the house warm during the winter months is a constant battle for many and it’s one that few manage to win if they’re living in a property that hasn’t been draught-proofed.

 If you find yourself wrapped up in jumpers and blankets despite the fact that the heating is always on, this is more than likely because the warm air is escaping.
-Below are five great ways to draught-proof your home and keep it nice and cosy.
+Below are great ways to draught-proof your home and keep it nice and cosy.

-Identify the source of your draught
+Identify the source of your draft

 Although we do need some ventilation in our homes to reduce condensation and damp, draughts let in too much cold air and waste a huge amount of energy so the first step is to identify the source.